42-Short/shortinette/rust/subjects/module-00.md

 machines without additional options.
 You are _not_ allowed to use `unsafe` code anywere in your code.

-* You are generally not authorized to modify lint levels - either using `#[attributes]`, `#![global_attributes]` or with command-line arguments.
+* If not specified otherwise by the task description, you are generally not authorized to modify lint levels - either using `#[attributes]`, `#![global_attributes]` or with command-line arguments.
 You may optionally allow the `dead_code` lint to silence warnings about unused variables, functions, etc.

-* For exercises managed with cargo, the command `cargo clippy -- -D warnings` must run with no errors!

-* You are _strongly_ encouraged to write extensive tests for the functions and programs you turn in.
- Tests (when not specifically required by the subject) can use the symbols you want, even if they are not specified in the `allowed symbols` section. **However**, tests should **not** introduce **any additional external dependencies** beyond those already required by the subject.

-* When a type is in the allowed symbols, it is **implied** that its methods and attributes are also allowed to be used (e.g., if `Vec` is allowed, you can use `Vec::push()`).

 ```rust
 // Either globally: